Tony Zador

 I received my MEng in Mechanical Engineering from University of Aberdeen in 2016 with a research focus on stochastic methods for fluid flow simulation.
 I then joined Prof. Edmond Walsh’s lab at University of Oxford for a PhD in bioengineering, to work on developing the next generation of microfluidic devices–microfluidics with fluid walls.
 Finally, in 2021 I started a postdoc in neuroscience at CSHL, indicating that my academic path seems to be governed by an algorithm the uses gradient descent to find the area that best suits my skills.

-Graduate Student WSBS
+Graduate Student CSHL SBS

 Dennis Maharjan

-Graduate Student WSBS
+Graduate Student CSHL SBS

 Caldwell College, B.A.
 Biology